farukcan/SignalR-Unity/README.md

 It's latest net2-standart dll files from nuget.

 ## Installation
+* Download Zip of this repository.
-* Create Plugins folder to Assets.
+* Create "Plugins" folder to Assets.
 * Copy this repository folder in it.

 ## Usage